 Her research has been published in the Journal of Personality and Social Psychology, Pediatric Pulmonology, Organizational Behavior and Human Decision Processes, Medical Education, Journal of Clinical Sleep Medicine, Journal of Economic Behavior and Organization, Journal of Experimental Psychology: General, Journal of Experimental Psychology: Applied, Journal of Experimental Psychology: Learning, Memory and Cognition, Behavioral and Brain Sciences, Harvard Business Review, Journal of Experimental Social Psychology, Management Science, Judgment and Decision Making, Psychological Science, and Journal of Behavioral Decision Making.

-Dr. Choshen-Hillel won the Abe Gray Prize for Excellence in Research, and has been awarded several research grants including the ISF, the Joy Ventures Academic Grant, Barak Center for Interdisciplinary Law, German-Israeli Foundation (GIF), and the Booth School of Business Social Enterprise Initiative Award.
+Prof Choshen-Hillel won the Abe Gray Prize for Excellence in Research, and has been awarded several research grants including the ISF, the Joy Ventures Academic Grant, Barak Center for Interdisciplinary Law, German-Israeli Foundation (GIF), and the Booth School of Business Social Enterprise Initiative Award.
 Her work has been cited in Haaretz, Forbes, CNN, The Marker, The Huffington Post, USA Today, the Jerusalem Post, YNET, Calcalist, Psychology Today, and Galileo Science Journal.

-Dr. Choshen-Hillel is a consulting editor at Journal of Personality and Social Psychology, and reviews for many journals and grants.
+Prof. Choshen-Hillel is a consulting editor at Journal of Personality and Social Psychology, and reviews for many journals and grants.

 She teaches The Art and Science of Negotiation; Decision Making: Intuition, Strategy, and in between; Negotiation: Theory and Practice; and Social Decision Making: Fairness, Generosity, and Ethics.